 Adding Seats as Payback:

 In the partisan approach, Democrats—once they are in control of the White House and Congress—would enact a statute adding two seats to the court, whose Democratic appointees would counter the most recent Republican appointees.
-Former Attorney General Eric Holder raised the prospect in March 2019, and progressive groups such as Take Back the Court and Demand Justice have leapt on board.
+Former Attorney General Eric Holder raised the prospect in March 2019, as did progressive groups such as Take Back the Court and Demand Justice .